Fragmen: Reception

 Within the first week of its release, Fragmen has been sold more than 5000 copies, thus making it eligible to receive Gold certification.
 As of 27 August, the album has been certified Platinum after it has been shipped for more than 10 000 copies.
-Less than three months later, on 20 November, it is revealed that the album has been sold to an estimated of 50 000 copies.
+Less than three months later, on 20 November, it was revealed that the album had sold an estimated 50 000 copies.